tellapart/incubator-aurora/docs/deploying-aurora-scheduler.md

 In order to correctly execute processes inside a job, the docker container must have python 2.7 installed.

+### Process Log Rotation
+By default, Thermos will not rotate the stdout/stderr logs from child processes and they will grow without bound.
+In order to enable rotation, the following flags can be applied to Thermos (through the -thermos_executor_flags argument to the Aurora scheduler):

+    --runner-log-maxbytes=104857600
+    --runner-log-maxbackups=10

+In the above example, each instance of the Thermos runner will rotate stderr/stdout logs once they reach 100 MB in size and keep a maximum of 10 backups.

 ## Running Aurora
 Configure a supervisor like [Monit](http://mmonit.com/monit/) or